davet0101/archlinux-mining-guide/archlinux-ethereum-gpu-mining-with-amdgpu-eng.md

 # connect to the miner (administer)

-The best mway to administer a miner is SSH
+The best way to administer a miner is SSH

 ## Android Phones

 Look in F-Droid for Termux and Hackers Keyboard.
-Termux installs a Debian/Ubuntu like environment on your phone. with that you can install openssh and most of the nice linux tools on you phone.
+Termux installs a Debian/Ubuntu like environment on your phone, with that you can install openssh and most of the nice linux tools on you phone.
 Termux is the swiss army knife for nerds.

 Open Termux and ssh into your mining rig
 ```